zekesarosi/Callio/README.md

 # OpenAI API Call Formatter Scripts

 These scripts provide a graphical user interface (GUI) application and job runner for making bulk API calls to the OpenAI API.
+Inputs are scraped from a .csv file.

 ## GUI Script

 The GUI script is a Python script built using the WXPython, a graphical toolkit for creating desktop user interface applications.
 This GUI script is used to define the parameters for making API calls to the OpenAI models.
 The parameters include OpenAI API key, input and output file locations, the number of workers to use, model preferences, cost per input and output, max tokens, the temperature for responses, etc.

 You input your details and click run.
-Your details and parameters are saved in a JSON configuration file.
-The GUI script also has functionalities to validate the API key by making a test API request to OpenAI and validating input files by ensuring the file exists and is a valid .csv file.
+Your details and parameters are saved in a JSON configuration file, so that the program can be closed and relaunched.

 This script provides a user-friendly way to set up your parameters for making API calls to OpenAI without having to mess with code.

+You can view sample responses that are generated with the same parameters that will be used on your whole input dataset.

+**NOTE**
+The responses from the LLM's are only as good as the context that is given.

+A Bad Example Context:

+`[
+    {
+        "role": "user",
+        "content": "optimize this product name"
+    }
+]`

+Input:
+"Amethyst Gem in Abstract Cut, 11.03 carats, 17.69 x 13.58 mm, Purple Color"
+Output:
+"Purple Haze Amethyst: Abstract Cut, 11.03 Carats"

+A Good Example Context (contains a curated example for the model to refrence)

+`[
+    {
+        "role": "user",
+        "content": "I'm going to give you a product name from a gemstone website.
+You will return only the product name with enhanced language - not overdone.
+The optimized name can't be more than 15 words long.
+Must be in this format, Name - Color - Size - Weight - Other"
+    },
+    {
+        "role": "assistant",
+        "content": "Sure, please provide me with the product name."
+    },
+    {
+        "role": "user",
+        "content": "Amethyst Gem in Abstract Cut, 11.03 carats, 17.69 x 13.58 mm, Purple Color" },
+    {
+        "role": "assistant",
+        "content": "Amethyst Abstract Cut - Purple - 17.69x13.58mm - 11.03ct"
+    }
+]`

+Input:

+"Xtra Fine Aquamarine Gemstone in Emerald Cut, 14.78 carats, Deep Color, 19.6 x 12.9 mm"

+Output:

+"Fine Aquamarine - Emerald Cut - Deep Color - 19.6x12.9mm - 14.78ct"

 ## Job Runner Script